 April 2025 acquisition

-Collection includes six Brudno spiral bound sketchbooks with study’s for completed and many unknown paintings mostly on sheets measuring 9″ x 12″ from 1930’s to 1950’s (some are loose) and one separate portrait sketch.
+Collection includes six Brudno spiral bound sketchbooks with study’s for completed and many unknown paintings mostly on sheets measuring 9″ x 12″ from 1930’s to 1950’s (some are loose) and one separate portrait sketch all by Grell.
 Most of the actual sketches measure 8″ x 10.875″.
-The collection totals some 145 individual graphite drawings, many with gouache highlights, but includes numerous watercolors.
+The collection totals some 145 individual graphite drawings, many with gouache highlights, but also includes numerous watercolors.
 A signed descriptive letter from James Romano, Tree Studio former resident and artist, owner of Tree Studio Gallery Art Antiques and Tree Studio Art Antiques, accompanies the collection.
 Romano moved into Grell’s studio after Mrs. Friedl Grell entered a German nursing home in a Chicago suburb.
 Romano acquired the sketchbooks directly from Friedl and Grell’s estate attorney around 1970.
 He sold them to Larry Schmidt in 2006.
-Several of the spiral sketches are signed or marked in different manners such as L G, L. GRELL, an L inside a G or simply GRELL.
+Several of the spiral sketches are signed or marked in different manners such as L G, L. GRELL, an L inside a G, or GRELL.

 Collection includes a separate sketch of an old man, likely the artist’s grandfather on his mothers side, probably drawn in Council Bluffs, IA in early 1908 during Grell’s return from Salt Lake City, UT before attending the Munich Academy.
 Grell also drew a similar sketch of his mother during this visit.
 Sheet 13″ x 13″ central figure 10″ x 6″ with a smaller facial profile off to the right; both graphite and gouache on paper, signed in blue ink l/r L Grell 08

-Discovered inside were several titles from the artist of existing paintings and numerous previously unknown works.
+Discovered within the collection are several titles from the artist of existing paintings and numerous previously unknown works.
+Titles have been updated where appropriate.
+Photos are intentionally untouched and show beyond the sheet borders to reflect their actual conditions.

 The Grell Spiral Sketchbooks collection (Romano / Schmidt; acquired in 2025).
-Photos are intentionally untouched and show beyond the sheet borders to reflect their actual conditions.